Chart Color Schemes

 Household Composition

-Nairne features high concentrations of family households, with a fairly typical median household size
+Nairne features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.4% of all households, including 36.3% couples with children, 27.4% couples without children, and 12.9% single parent families.
+Family households comprise 77.4% of all households, including 36.3% couples with children, 27.4% couples without children, and 12.9% single parent families.
 Non-family households constitute the remaining 22.6%, with lone person households at 20.7% and group households comprising 2.0%.
-The median household size is 2.6 people, which matches the Greater Adelaide average.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households